We believe in the grace of God. Grace is when God gives us gifts that we don’t deserve. Gifts like…salvation.

 We are a Baptist church.
 Historic Baptist identity has been summarised in the words “faith”, “baptism”, “fellowship”, “freedom”, and “evangelism.”
 We seek to hold personal responsibility and divine sovereignty in balance and emphasise that salvation is received by grace through faith in Christ.
 Only upon a person’s profession of faith are they considered a suitable candidate for baptism – in other words, someone should not be baptised after they are born, but rather after they are “born again” (John 3:3), with repentance and faith, as a testimony to the gospel message of death, burial, and resurrection.
 Upon baptism, the new believer enters the fellowship of a local church and is welcomed to partake of the Lord’s Supper.
 No one should be forced in any way into belief, baptism, and church membership since these are voluntary responses to the inward-working of the Holy Spirit by the preaching of the Scriptures.
 This is religious liberty, or freedom of conscience.
 The weapons of our warfare are not of the flesh, but of the Spirit, therefore we call people to repentance and faith through evangelism, which simply put is telling people the gospel of Christ.

-We meet together in Wood Green, North London, and are committed to proclaiming the saving good news of Jesus Christ to the people in our local area, whoever they are, wherever they are from, and whatever their background or current beliefs.
+We are a London church.
+More specifically we are a Wood Green church.
+We meet together in Wood Green, London, and are committed to proclaiming the saving good news of Jesus Christ across London and to the nations, starting with the people in our local area, whoever they are, wherever they are from, and whatever their background or current beliefs.
 We are equally committed to telling people about Jesus beyond our corner of London: we have been directly involved in planting or replanting nine churches (two of which have since merged) and in helping many other congregations in need of assistance.
 As a result of this wider ministry, Grace Baptist Partnership was born, through which we continue to train leaders, start new churches, strengthen existing churches, and reach nations, in fellowship with other like-minded congregations.